tmobile/magentaA11y/readme.md

 ## Contribute

+MagentaA11y is built and maintained by the [T-Mobile Accessibility Resource Center](https://github.com/tmobile/magentaA11y/graphs/contributors)

-Here are some ways to contribute:
+### Here are some ways to contribute:

 - Add a concise video using a screen reader that's not yet have covered.
 - Add an entry for a component that is not included.